🇵🇹

 What Actually Works

-Both major supermarket chains carry extensive, clearly labelled vegan ranges — own-brand plant milks, tofu, seitan, and prepared meals.
-Lidl Portugal labels just as well.
-Self-catering from these stores is the most reliable option outside city centres, and prices are significantly lower than eating out.
+Both major supermarket chains carry extensive, clearly labelled vegan ranges with own-brand plant milks, tofu, seitan, and prepared meals following EU allergen labelling requirements.
+Lidl Portugal labels just as reliably.
+Self-catering from these stores is the most reliable option outside city centres.
+Selection varies by branch size: larger stores carry the widest range; smaller neighbourhood branches may have a reduced but still functional vegan section.
+Always check individual labels regardless of previous visits.

-Portugal's grill culture is your fallback in any traditional restaurant.
-Order "legumes grelhados" (grilled vegetables) — but ask if the rice is cooked in water or stock.
-A salad, grilled vegetables, plain rice, and a bread without butter (ask) is a reliable emergency meal even in non-vegan restaurants.
+Portugal's grill culture is your most reliable fallback in any traditional restaurant.
+Order "legumes grelhados" (grilled vegetables), and ask separately about the rice: "O arroz e cozido em agua ou em caldo?"
+(Is the rice cooked in water or stock?).
+A combination of salad, grilled vegetables, plain rice, and bread without butter is a reliable emergency meal even at traditional venues.
+Confirm the bread is plain before ordering: in many rural restaurants, bread arrives automatically and may contain lard.

-In any school canteen, hospital, university refectory, or government building, Portuguese law requires a vegetarian option — which often works for vegans, but isn't guaranteed to be fully vegan.
-Always ask specifically about eggs and dairy in institutional settings.
-This applies to public-sector canteens only; private restaurants are not covered.
-Even so, it's a meaningful safety net that most European countries can't offer.
+In any school canteen, hospital, university refectory, or government building, Portuguese law requires a plant-based option.
+This applies to public-sector settings only.
+The vegetarian option in institutional settings is not guaranteed to be fully vegan: it sometimes includes eggs or dairy.
+Always ask specifically about eggs and dairy when using public canteens.
+Even with these caveats, the law provides a safety net in institutional settings that most other European countries cannot offer.

 Know Before You Go